A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Discussion And Future Work

 \subsection{Understanding Generalisation In Reinforcement Learning}

 While beyond the scope of this survey, several works try to understand the problems underlying generalisation in RL\@.
-Works in this area include \citep{songObservationalOverfittingReinforcement2019}, which describes the notion of observational overfitting as one cause of the generalisation gap in RL;~\citep{bengioInterferenceGeneralizationTemporal2020}, which analyses the relationship between gradient interference and generalisation in supervised and RL showing that temporal difference methods tend to have lower-interference training, which correlates with worse generalisation; \citep{iglTransientNonStationarityGeneralisation2021} which studies transient non-stationarity in RL and shows that it negatively impacts RL generalisation; and \citep{hillEnvironmentalDriversSystematicity2020}, which investigates what environmental factors affect generalisation in an instruction-following task, finding for example that an egocentric viewpoint improves generalisation, as does a richer observation space.
+Works in this area include \shortciteS{songObservationalOverfittingReinforcement2019} results, which describe the notion of observational overfitting as one cause of the generalisation gap in RL;~\shortciteA{bengioInterferenceGeneralizationTemporal2020} analyses the relationship between gradient interference and generalisation in supervised and RL showing that temporal difference methods tend to have lower-interference training, which correlates with worse generalisation; \shortciteA{iglTransientNonStationarityGeneralisation2021} studies transient non-stationarity in RL and shows that it negatively impacts RL generalisation; and \shortciteA{hillEnvironmentalDriversSystematicity2020} investigates what environmental factors affect generalisation in an instruction-following task, finding for example that an egocentric viewpoint improves generalisation, as does a richer observation space.

 This research is barely scratching the surface of understanding why generalisation in RL in particular is a challenge, and there is much future work to be done.
 This will enable us to build better methods, and understand any theoretical limits to the diversity of tasks that an RL agent can solve given a limited number of training contexts.
-The precise empirical experimentation required for this kind of research is exactly that which is enabled by having tight control over the factors of variation in the environments being used, which reinforces the conclusion made in \pararef{paragraph:procgengen} that purely PCG environments are unsuited for a study of generalisation in RL\@.
+The precise empirical experimentation required for this kind of research is exactly that which is enabled by having tight control over the factors of variation in the environments being used, which reinforces the conclusion made in \cref{paragraph:procgengen} that purely PCG environments are unsuited for a study of generalisation in RL\@.